Wonder Where He Gets That From?

 That’s the toughest part about getting co-diagnosed.
 When we are trying to grasp the big picture about our child’s ADHD patterns of lying, forgetting, and boredom, we have to admit to ourselves that we lie, are bored, and forget our agreements more than just once in a while.
 We have to see who we are and stop making excuses like “it’s totally normal” and “everyone does it….”
 We have to own the fact that our impulses can also get the better of us, and our distractions keep us from moving forward when we are doing everything right.

-Having grown up in a family where forgotten birthdays, double-booked dinners, and outside-the-box activities were the norm, I get how insanity runs both ways.
-I have spent almost as much time waiting for my son as I did waiting for my father.
+I grew up in a family where forgotten birthdays, double-booked dinners, and outside-the-box activities were the norm.
+As a parent, I have spent almost as much time waiting for my son as I did waiting for my father.
 And ha, ha – he’ll get the same treat, some day, with his son or daughter.

 He will also be an awesome dad, because awesome runs in the family, too.